melaniegrotti/workshop-PL/README.md

 URL Hashmap bekommt die Rating-Hashmap als Entries
 --> fürs Rating abfrage der Url-Hashmap ob URL schon vorhanden
 --> wenn Ja muss int rating im richtigen Eintrag erhöht werden
+###above works

+--> we need to find existing entries --> if that is true we need to return the tag --> with the tag we can find the url already excisting, and with the URL we can increas the rating